mehulagg/gitlab/doc/ci/merge_request_pipelines/index.md

 them always run.
 You can use this format to set up a Review App, helping to save resources.

+### Using SAST, DAST, and other Secure Templates with Pipelines for Merge Requests

+To use [Secure templates]() with pipelines for merge requests, a `rules: if: merge_request_event` may need to be applied for the Secure scans to be run in the same pipeline as the commit.

 #### Excluding certain branches

 Pipelines for merge requests require special treatment when